What to Look for When Buying an RV GPS

 - Has a sensitive touchscreen

 If you have difficulty seeing or prefer your electronics with large, clean displays, the OverDryve is the system for you.
-Aside from the fact that the OverDryve has a 7” screen, it also tops our list with the best resolution at 1280 x 800, which also makes it the only HD screen on our list too.
+Aside from the fact that the OverDryve has a 7” screen, it also tops our list with the highest quality of resolution at 1280 x 800, making it the only HD screen on our list as well.

 Rand McNally may be one of the most well-known companies for road trips, but they are known more for their maps than their electronic products.
-That said, the company has the most experienced on our list, by far, and has some of the most detailed maps that we saw.
+That said, this company has by far the most map experience on our list, and ergo some of the most detailed maps in its digital road atlas that we saw.

-Beyond the great display, the Rand McNally GPS RV unit also includes Bluetooth and WiFi connectivity, which comes in handy for all of the app compatibility.
-Whether you want to connect to entertainment apps of common navigational tools, the OverDryve can do it all.
+Beyond the great display, the OverDryve 7 is also Bluetooth compatible and has WiFi connectivity, which comes in handy for all of the app compatibility.
+Whether you want to connect to RV GPS apps for navigation or entertainment apps, the OverDryve 7 can do it all.

 PROs